image of WHAT IS CYBER ESPIONAGE

 8. Loss of Trust Cyber espionage undermines public confidence in digital networks, impacting people’s, companies, and governments’ faith in online communications and exchanges.

-9. Global Supply Chain Risks Cyber espionage can impede the movement of products and services and have an influence on global trade by compromising supply chains.
+9. Global Supply Chain Risks Cyber espionage can impede the movement of products and services and influence global trade by compromising supply chains.

-10. Escalation of Cyber Conflict Incidents of cyber espionage has the potential to develop into larger cyberwarfare or perhaps conventional international conflicts.
+10. Escalation of Cyber Conflict Incidents of cyber espionage have the potential to develop into larger cyberwarfare or perhaps conventional international conflicts.

 11. Collateral Damage When a cyber espionage operation, such as the dissemination of malware, unintentionally affects non-targeted companies or individuals, it can result in collateral damage.